Redcliffe suburb profile

 Redcliffe property market performance

-Sales activity has been robust, with 34 houses and 28 units sold over the last three months.
-Properties are moving quickly, with houses spending a median of 26 days on the market and units just 20 days, reflecting a competitive market environment.
+Sales activity has been active, with 36 houses and 31 units sold in the past three months.
+Properties are moving quickly, with houses spending a median of 26 days on the market and units just 21 days, reflecting a competitive market environment.

 Median price - units$670KPast 3 months